 Apple Watch Features

-The Apple Watch has seen a few design changes over the years, but all have shared similar design characteristics.
+The Apple Watch has seen a few design changes over the years, but all have shared similar characteristics.
 The device runs watchOS, an operating system built specifically for the tiny watch screen.
 The Digital Crown, changeable watch bands, and an OLED screen have persisted throughout each generation.